BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hobbes.md

 - Human nature is not fulfilled by morality
 - Morality must be imposed on people to restrain their self-seeking tendencies
 - God commands to do what government says
+- According to Hobbes, the content of natural law, independent of divine or human legislation, consists of the demands of self-interest